Leaderboard

 3 points

-I don’t know on a small block car because, honestly I never paid attention.
+9. I don’t know on a small block car because, honestly I never paid attention.
 But the first picture is of my 70 SS frame ( 454 th400) for reference.
 The second picture is I of the mount holes, you can see the washer mark towards the front bolt and the other would be the rear hole with hardly no washer marks.
 The third picture is of my 71SS ( 454 th400).
-That should give you what you need.3 points
+That should give you what you need.

 2 points